Azure-Samples/azure-load-testing-samples/Results-integration/README.md

 Azure Load Testing provides a unified dashboard of test statistics, client-side metrics, and server-side metrics that enable you to easily identify performance bottlenecks.
 You might want to use these load test results in a reporting tool of your choice.

-This is a sample set up to integrate and automatically visualize Azure Load Testing results in a dashboarding tool like PowerBI.
+This repository contains a sample set up to integrate and automatically visualize your Azure Load Testing results in a PowerBI dashboard.

 Information on a sample scenario and instructions to use are available at https://techcommunity.microsoft.com/t5/apps-on-azure-blog/automated-and-customized-dashboards-for-azure-load-testing/ba-p/3786891